MamunAmin/word-to-pdf-converter/README.md

 # word-to-pdf-converter
-Frontend for an application which convert word file in pdf file format
+Frontend for an application which converts word files in pdf file format